Measuring the value of health

 What if we had invested $10 billion in energy projects in the developing world?
 In that case, the return would have been $150 billion.
 What about infrastructure? $170 billion.
 By investing in global health institutions, however, we exceeded all of those returns: The $10 billion that we gave to help provide vaccines, drugs, bed nets and other supplies in developing countries created an estimated $200 billion in social and economic benefits.

 Before I came to the foundation in the summer of 2010 I was an associate professor at the Johns Hopkins School of Public Health.
-I taught health economics, with a focus on economic evaluation of health programs in low- and middle-income countries.
+I taught health economics, with a focus on economic evaluation of health programs in low- and middle-income countries to understand the value of health.

 This commitment to ensuring that we optimize the foundation’s return on investment is an extension of my career as a health economist.
-Cost-effectiveness estimates and their component parts (costs, burden, coverage, efficacy and quality) are critical inputs to the foundation’s upstream and downstream decision-making and programmatic goals.
-In terms of strategy development, these data help inform areas we prioritize in terms of disease, interventions and research.
+Cost-effectiveness estimates and their component parts (costs, burden, coverage, efficacy and quality) when considering spending on health are critical inputs to the foundation’s upstream and downstream decision-making and programmatic goals.
+In terms of strategy development, these data help inform our expenditure on health and which areas we prioritize in terms of disease, interventions and research.
 In terms of discovery and development, these data help determine the relative cost-effectiveness of products in our pipeline, and therefore which products we should accelerate, course-correct or kill.
-And in terms of delivery, these data have help inform which newly licensed and pre-qualified products should be adopted by a country and / or made available through global health funders such as Gavi, the Global Fund, or UNITAID.
+And in terms of delivery, these data have helped inform which newly licensed and pre-qualified products should be adopted by a country and / or made available through global health funders such as Gavi, the Global Fund, or UNITAID.
 These data have also helped inform the choice of delivery strategy—e.g., whom to target, and where to target.

 Evaluating the impact of global health financing